ChloeSAPage/spacetraders-app/README.md

 Errors should be handled according to the HTTP response (404, 401, 418 etc.)

-2. Better testing and mocking
+2. Testing and mocking

-3. Better typing
+3. Better use of the type system

 # What I learnt